 To get the most out of your Pension Wise appointment at Citizens Advice, you'll need to do some preparation before you speak to one of our guidance specialists.

 Step 1: find out what your pension pot is worth

-The first thing you will need to know is the value of your pension.
+The first thing you'll need to know is the value of your pension.
 You can find out by using your:

 - pension statement - you should get a statement through the post every year, detailing the value of your pension

 pension provider website - some providers allow you to log in and view your statement online

 ‘wake up pack’ - your provider will send this out 4 to 6 months before your selected retirement age

 If you haven’t got any documentation, give your pension provider a call.